Police probe whether Autopilot feature was on in Tesla crash

 Tesla's Autopilot system uses cameras, radar and computers to keep speed, change lanes and automatically stop vehicles.
 The company, which is based in Palo Alto, California, and has a huge battery factory in the Reno, Nevada, area, tells drivers the system requires them to keep their eyes on the road and their hands on the wheel so they can take control to avoid accidents.

 Police said they had been in contact with the National Transportation Safety Board about the crash.
-NTSB spokesman Keith Holloway said he didn't know whether the agency would get involved with the crash.
+NTSB spokesman Keith Holloway said he did not know whether the agency would get involved.

 The NTSB and the National Highway Traffic Safety Administration are investigating at least two other crashes involving Tesla vehicles.
 In March, a Tesla Model X SUV crashed on a California highway, killing the driver, and investigators are looking into the performance of the semi-autonomous driving system in that crash.